RIPE-NCC/rpki-validator/rpki-validator-app/README.txt

 Version History
 ---------------

+2.22 - 25 May 2016
+= Multiple improvements in RRDP support
+= Multiple improvements in database and memory handling = Replaced log4j by logback; log configuration is now in logback.xml.
+= Added support multiple TALs for the same TA.
+This changed monitoring URLs for TALs.
+  If you were using TA monitoring feature, you have to update URLs for monitored trust anchors.

 2.21 - 2 November 2015
 = Fixed a bug where a broken CRL made the validation process crash for the given TA = Added support for the RPKI Retrieval Delta Protocol, which uses HTTP instead of rsync